Bboy9090/Super_Bobbys_World_of_Secret_Rooms/README.md

-# Bobby’s Workshop 3.0 — ForgeWorks Platform
+# Super Bobby’s World — ForgeWorks Platform

 ## Overview
 ForgeWorks is a compliance-first, ownership-respecting platform for device analysis, classification, and routing.
 Built on a modular Rust architecture, it separates public certification and education from core diagnostic logic and internal research models.